 When eaten in place of other fat sources, nutrient-dense Avocados can be a delicious addition to many healthy diets and eating plans.

-Avocados can be eaten alone or used in a variety of delicious recipes – from soups to salads to smoothies – all of which can fit into a sensible eating plan and many popular diets like the Mediterranean Diet, the South Beach Diet, the DASH diet and many more.
+Avocados can be eaten alone or used in a variety of delicious recipes – from soups to salads to smoothies – all of which can fit into a sensible eating plan and many popular diets like the Paleo and Mediterranean diets and many more.

 As any new mom will tell you, to become one of baby’s first foods, first baby has to like it.
 And the mild flavor and creamy consistency of avocados from Peru nearly always ace the taste test.